 - 2.1 Detailed discussions began with Transeuropa about its financial viability back in November 2010.
 At this time the company advised the council that it wished to review the tariff agreement as escalating fuel prices were causing them financial difficulties.
 These discussions culminated in a meeting in Ostend in March 2011 with both Transeuropa and the council's Ostend counterparts.
 Transeuropa made it clear at this time that they needed temporary support from both the council and Ostend to ensure the ongoing future of the business.
 The company had started making substantial losses due to continued high fuel prices and to the price war being waged between the cross channel operators as a result of the French government's deficit funding for At this time the company had also recently reduced to two vessels operating instead of the previous three.
 The council was keen to ensure the continuation of Transeuropa's business, whilst also protecting its own financial position.
 It therefore agreed to a three month deferral of fees which would be added to the existing debt.
 A payment plan for the existing debt was also agreed to 2014.
 At the same time, Ostend also agreed to waive an element of their charges.
 Through close contact with Ostend, officers were confident that the council's offer of credit was both necessary and reasonable. - 2.2 Subsequent discussions with Transeuropa showed that they were in talks with potential investment partners to help secure their future.
-As a result of this, Transeuropa requested that the deferral of fees be extended until an investment partner was in place.
+It was clear from these discussions that the agreed three month deferral period would be insufficient and therefore Transeuropa requested that the deferral of fees be extended until an investment partner was in place.
 Payments of around £80k per month in respect of the outstanding debt were received from July 2012 through to September 2012, which was seen as a positive sign that the position was improving.